“I needed to believe that at least one person was in my corner and that there

 Denying underlying issues and challenges in the organization

-As a leader, you can think of protection as a commitment to your organization, your colleagues, your constituents, and yourself.
+As a leader, you can think of safety as a commitment to your organization, your colleagues, your constituents, and yourself.

-You might try starting with incorporating protective tasks into different elements of your organization, such as:
+You might try starting with incorporating safety into different elements of your organization, such as:

 Accept the mantle of the leadership role and know holding tension and starting difficult conversations are part of being a leader